joomla/accessibility/docs/quickstart.md

 If you do not already have a component specification, you can develop it or develop a draft for it.
 * [Use the instructions for the author](INSTRUCTION.md) of the specification.
 * [Use the specification template](template-description.md).

+### Test Joomla UI custom elements
+You can also contribute to the development of this documentation by testing the new Joomla UI components that are part of the [Joomla UI Components](https://joomla-projects.github.io/custom-elements/#/).

 ### Submit your suggestions
 If you have comments, suggestions for changes, corrections, report them [using the Issues](https://github.com/joomla/accessibility/issues).